Italian submarines of World War II: Service history

 In 1939 the Regia Marina had 107 submarines; this included 7 vessels of World War I vintage confined to training.
 Eight more were commissioned prior to joining hostilities, and a further 30 were commissioned during the war.

 The Italian submarine force was designed and intended to operate mainly in Mediterranean, in support of battle fleet or on scouting and patrolling missions, although its ocean-going vessels were also intended for the Atlantic.

 It also had a number of boats stationed overseas in Italy's colonial empire.

 At the joining of hostilities in June 1940 Italy had 115 submarines, of which 84 were operational; however 10 were lost in the first twenty days of action, due partly to flaws in boat quality or training, and partly due to reckless bravado.
 Thereafter the Italians never had more than 25 to 30 boats at sea at any one time.
 The commander of the Italian submarine fleet on 10 June 1940 was Admiral Mario Falangola, who was replaced by Admiral Antonio Legnani in December 1941.

 Soon after June 1940 Italy dispatched a submarine force to the Atlantic, honouring a commitment to Germany to help in the Atlantic campaign.
 Code-named BETASOM, this force was stationed at Bordeaux in Occupied France.
 32 boats in total served in the Atlantic, equaling the German numbers at the time.
 Italian submarines operating in the Atlantic overall sank 109 allied merchant ships totaling 593,864 tons.

 Half of these Italian boats later returned to the Mediterranean, or were converted to transports for operations to the Far East.

 In the Mediterranean the submarine force suffered heavily in the face of intense anti submarine warfare, and in attacks on heavily guarded convoys and naval formations.
-Results were modest, with only 21 merchantmen and 13 enemy warships sunk (for a total of around 100,000 tons); one reason for such a disappointing score was the lack of targets (with most of them being harder-to-hit warships, and the merchant ships being under heavy escort), and another was the outdated doctrine employed at the beginning of the war (with static patrols, and attacks being executed by firing only one or two torpedoes), although this aspect was being corrected by 1942 (as proven during Operation Pedestal, when a more aggressive and dynamic conduct met with considerable success).
+Results were modest, with only 21 merchantmen and 13 enemy warships sunk (for a total of around 100,000 tons); one reason for such a modest score was the lack of targets (with most of them being harder-to-hit warships, and the merchant ships being under heavy escort), and another was the outdated doctrine employed at the beginning of the war (with static patrols, and attacks being executed by firing only one or two torpedoes), although this aspect was being corrected by 1942 (as proven during Operation Pedestal, when a more aggressive and dynamic conduct met with considerable success).

 In 1943 at Italy's surrender the Regia Marina had 34 boats operational, having lost 92 vessels in action (over two-thirds of their number).
 During the conflict 88 submarines, some two-thirds of its total strength, were lost.
 3,021 men of the Italian submarine service were lost at sea during the war.